Student Advisory Committee (SAC)

 Peer & Alumni Mentorship

 All first-year PiN students are paired with a more senior peer mentor within the program.
 PiN peer mentors undergo training in culturally aware mentorship, mental health first aid, Title IX, and accessing student resources across the University.
-Peer mentors meet with their mentees once a month in the first year and organize regular themed group "hang-outs" around topics like making the most of your rotations, choosing a lab, time management, and work-life balance in grad school.
+Peer mentors meet with their mentees once a month in the first year and organize regular themed group "hang-outs" around topics like making the most of your rotations, choosing a lab, preparing for the PQE, and work-life balance in grad school.